AGE AT REPORT: 28

 Right around midnight, her husband, Alanson “Lance” Malcolm Fitchett Jr., told his two oldest children — 8-year-old daughter Kathryn and 6-year-old son Lanny — that their mother “had left” and told them to get up because they were going to Adel, Iowa, to get one of Fitchett’s twin sisters to bring back to Des Moines to care for them.
 Darleen and Lance’s third child, daughter Darleen Janette (called “Janette”), was only 18 months old at the time.

-The bedding and curtains from the room where Mrs. Fitchett had been sleeping had disappeared along with her body.
+The bedding and curtains from the room where Mrs. Fitchett had been sleeping and was stabbed disappeared along with her body.

 Darleen’s body, initially hid in the Pleasant View Drive home’s basement, was later moved to another location before being encased in concrete.